 - Read, write, problem solve, cook, paint, sculpt, explore nature, and purposefully look for meaningful learning opportunities that are a part of everyday life.

 At Carson Dellosa, we offer a variety of materials that help keep learning alive during the summer months.
 Here are a few great choices:

 - Summer Bridge Activities® – Keep minds sharp during the summer months with fun projects that help kids prepare for the school year ahead.
 In just 15 minutes a day, the cross-curricular activities in each book will help summer enthusiasts stay actively engaged and learning all summer long!

 - STEM Challenges – Young learners will be inspired by these challenges that offer diverse hands-on learning opportunities.
 These fun activities stimulate creativity, reasoning, and problem-solving while developing interest in science, technology, engineering, and math.

-- Math 4 Today – This series provides daily practice that enhances essential skills.
+- Common Core Math 4 Today – This series provides daily practice that enhances essential skills.
 In just 10 minutes a day, young mathematicians can tackle quality activities that will keep their problem solving skills sharp.

 Brains Firing and Actively Engaged